-"Intensive Margin of the Volcker Rule: Price Quality and Welfare," with Sakai Ando, revised and resubmitted to the Journal of Financial Intermediation.
+"Intensive Margin of the Volcker Rule: Price Quality and Welfare," with Sakai Ando, conditionally accepted, Journal of Financial Intermediation.

 "Constrained Efficiency of Competitive Entrepreneurship," with Sakai Ando, submitted.

 "Estimating the Welfare Gains from E-Commerce: A Price Arbitrage Approach," with Yoon J. Jo and David E. Weinstein.